Ed O'Brien: 2000–2007: Developing sound and 7 Worlds Collide

 Radiohead's next albums, Kid A (2000) and Amnesiac (2001), marked a dramatic change in sound, incorporating influences from electronic music, classical music, jazz and krautrock.
 O'Brien initially struggled with the change, saying: "It's scary – everyone feels insecure.
 I'm a guitarist and suddenly it's like, well, there are no guitars on this track, or no drums."
 He began using effects units more extensively to process his guitar, creating synthesiser-like sounds.
-O'Brien kept an online diary of Radiohead's progress during the recording.
+O'Brien kept an online diary of Radiohead's progress.

+With Selway and other musicians, O'Brien toured and recorded with Neil Finn as part of the 7 Worlds Collide project, providing guitar and backing vocals.
+He appeared in a 2011 episode of the BBC Radio 5 Live sports programme Fighting Talk in support of Record Shop Day.
+He contributed guitar to the 2003 Asian Dub Foundation album Enemy of the Enemy.

-During the sessions for In Rainbows (2007), O'Brien believed Radiohead might never record another album.
+During the sessions for Radiohead's seventh album, In Rainbows (2007), O'Brien believed Radiohead might never record another album.
 He said later: "One of my mantras throughout the recording was, 'This is the last time I'm doing this.
 I'll never summon up the energy to do this again.
 So I'm going to put everything I can into it.'"
 He was motivated by a desire to secure Radiohead's legacy as a great band, and said in 2008: "In my view, we've made three really great records, The Bends, OK Computer and Kid A. What we needed was another great record just to seal it."
-Following the tour for their 2016 album A Moon Shaped Pool, O'Brien struggled with depression again and felt he was finished with Radiohead.
-In preparation for their 2025 tour, he said he realised how much he loves his bandmates: "I have gone from thinking I can't see myself doing it again to realising that, you know, we do have some stellar songs."

-By 2011, Radiohead had sold more than 30 million albums worldwide.
-They were inducted into the Rock and Roll Hall of Fame in March 2019; O'Brien and Selway attended the induction ceremony and gave speeches.
-O'Brien thanked his bandmates for their musicianship and friendship, saying that "some of the nights we have in the rehearsal studio [are] like transcendental moments".
-In 2020, O'Brien said his role in Radiohead was to "service the songs" and support Yorke.
-He said: "I've always been like his older brother ...
-I always say that he was like the dad of the band and I'm the mum.
-My job was to always put my arm around him, and his job was to be Thom."
-Radiohead's producer, Nigel Godrich, described O'Brien as "very much a diplomat".